13 Best Cyberpunk TV Shows to Watch Right Now

 • IMDb ratings: 8.1

 Batman Beyond is one of the most underappreciated movies in the Batman franchise.
-It digs into the dark future of the caped crusader, as Bruce Wayne is replaced as Batman by Terry McGinnis.
+It digs into the caped crusader’s dark future as Terry McGinnis replaces Bruce Wayne as Batman.

-Naturally, things have changed in Gotham, which is now a cyberpunk hellhole rife with crime and excess.
+Naturally, things have changed in Gotham, a cyberpunk hellhole rife with crime and excess.

 Batman’s foes are harder to deal with since he’s up against more than just costumed criminals; he’s also up against the corrupt government and indifferent citizens.